bkoz/spark/applications/README.md

 oc apply -f applications/01-pyspark-pi.yaml
 ```

-The driver pod and a single executor should be running:
+The driver pod and a single executor should be running along with the
+operator and helm-operator.
 ```
 oc get pods
 ```